WouterBant/GEVit-DL2-Project/saved/README.md

 - modelpcamgood.pt: this is our vit.
 Doesnt perform well on test set.
 Data augmentation is random k*90 degree rotation and random flips. https://wandb.ai/ge_vit_DL2/non-equivariant-vit-pcam/runs/nzc3ib95?nw=nwuserwouterbant

+- lessdatamnistourvit.pt: our vit trained as the other one on rotmnist but now only on 10% of the data

+- model where we do it for their model (same as above) now we train for 500 epochs though https://wandb.ai/ge_vit_DL2/their_rotmnistmodel_less_data_mnist?nw=nwuserwouterbant.
+This is the only one with 500 epochs